“Waterloo” – Painting by Denis Dighton: British Hussars of Viviene’s Brigade

 A Different Kind of Monetary Struggle

-June 18 marks the bicentennial of Napoleon’s final defeat in 1815 by a British, Dutch, and Prussian-led force at Waterloo – at the time a part of the Dutch Empire.
+June 18th 2015 marked the bicentennial of Napoleon’s final defeat in 1815 by a British, Dutch, and Prussian-led force at Waterloo – at the time a part of the Dutch Empire.
 Today the site lies in Belgium, and is the cause of a new challenge to Europe’s much-lauded unity.
 This time, a bureaucratic battle over commemorative coinage.

 While the United Kingdom’s commemorative £5 coin drew little attention, Brussels was forced to scrap 170,000 newly-minted but yet undistributed €2 coins depicting the end of the battle.
 The complaint, filed by Paris, cited an “unfavourable reaction in France,” with the French telling Brussels that Napoleon’s defeat “has a particular resonance in the collective consciousness that goes beyond a simple military conflict.”

 While the Belgians ultimately scrapped all 170,000 copies of the coin – at an estimated cost to the state of nearly $1.7 million – they announced on June 8 the introduction of a new commemorative coin, this time in €2.5 and €10 denominations.
 European banknotes are uniform in appearance across the customs union, but while EU regulation allows any member nation to veto the mintage of any new regularly denominated coin, Belgium invoked a little-used stipulation that member states can unilaterally mint a coin if an irregular denomination is used.
 The new coins, of which Belgium plans to create approximately 70,000, will be legal tender in Belgium only and are widely expected to be bought up almost entirely by collectors.